bhaveshtilara/Interactive-User-Relationship-Hobby-Network-Backend/README.md

-﻿🚀 Interactive User Network - Backend (FastAPI)
+��﻿🚀 Interactive User Network - Backend (FastAPI)

 This is the backend service for the Cybernauts Development Assignment.
-It is a Python (FastAPI) application that provides a full CRUD API for managing users, their friendships, and their hobbies.
+It is a Python (FastAPIapplication that provides a full CRUD API for managing users, their friendships, and their hobbies.
 It calculates user "popularity scores" in real-time and is designed to be consumed by the React frontend.

 🌎 Live Endpoints